integritystl/americas-farmers-refreshed/wp-content/plugins/defender-security/readme.txt

 == Screenshots ==

 1. Malware scans and one-click hardening recommendations.
-2. Layered security tweaks let your harden your site with a few clicks.
+2. Layered security recommendations let your harden your site with a few clicks.
 3. Compares your WordPress install with the directory and restore original files with a click.
 4. Use 2-Step Verification to protect your accounts with your phone.
 5. IP blocklisting, 404 limiter and Timed Lockout attack shield.